 We embarked on this project primarily as a response to having been involved in rewarding, though very intensive digital projects for 2 years.
 The initial idea was simply to create a tangible piece of artwork over which we had complete creative control.

-1810’s Directors have been avid fell-walkers most of their lives and unsurprisingly, the idea to produce this data visualisation came to us while wandering the mountains of the English Lake District together.
+We’ve been avid fell-walkers most of our lives and unsurprisingly, the idea to produce this data visualisation came to us while wandering the mountains of the English Lake District together.
 Unable to find a suitable artwork that would allow us to record and display our ascents of the Wainwright classification of mountains, we were inspired to create our own.

 The project became a real labour of love and as a beautiful piece of data art, represented the perfect blend of our skills.
 It’s an object of genuine beauty – one that lists the fells and elegantly brings to life, with a gently shelving line, their different heights.
 Those lines also offer a space to record the details of each ascent—the date, weather and other memorable facts.